 Can you give us an instance where having a four-woman collaboration added strength, and value to your business?

-What makes your jewelry designs different and unique from the rest?
+What makes your jewellery designs different and unique from the rest?

 Our inspiration behind the collection is what makes us stand out, whether that comes from architecture, objects, modernism or brutalism, etc. Some pieces are graphic, some are strict but they all ultimately have the same atmosphere of the collection.

-How do you induce an emotional response with your jewelry?
+How do you induce an emotional response with your jewellery?

 Ultimately, we create something that we would like to wear ourselves but when we are in the design phase, we do have a persona in mind.
 It could be an image, what that person likes, what they do for a living, or what they’d be interested in wearing.
 On some occasions, we’ve even seen a piece designed for an elderly person being picked up by a youngster, the complete opposite target audience.
 It’s interesting and surprising to see who picks out what and who wears what when our work comes to life.